Newlin Law Areas of Practice

 - Will I get medical care if I win?

 - How much do I have to pay my attorney?

 Expert Florida social security attorney

-At The Law Offices of Dan Newlin & Partners we pride ourselves in getting the best possible outcome for our clients and securing all the rights and benefits they are entitled to when it comes to their individual situation.
+At Dan Newlin Injury Attorneys we pride ourselves in getting the best possible outcome for our clients and securing all the rights and benefits they are entitled to when it comes to their situation.
 We will plan your disability case and the presentation to the Social Security administrative law judge.
-We will attempt to provide the doctors the necessary forms and paperwork they need to form a record upon which the judge can grant a favorable decision on your disability.
+We will attempt to provide the doctors with the necessary forms and paperwork they need to form a record upon which the judge can grant a favorable decision on your disability.
 And we will work closely with you to maximize the presentation of your Social Security disability case.
 It’s important to us that we do everything possible to gather all the information necessary to win.

 We know that this is a difficult time and that you are experiencing many difficulties, or you wouldn’t be applying for Social Security disability benefits.
 We know you didn’t choose to be in this position and we promise to treat you with the dignity and respect you deserve.
 We also understand that Social Security benefits are something YOU PAID FOR when you were working, and if you meet the criteria, they are benefits that you deserve.